kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![separation of process and its threads](/assets/2025-06-16-concurrency/process-threads.png)

-Threads are managed in the kernal space via a scheduler which allocates CPU time to threads.
+Threads are managed in the kernel space via a scheduler which allocates CPU time to threads.
 Thread management is limited by the number of CPU cores as the more threads need to be scheduled the more time the CPU will need to spend scheduling each thread.

 ## Virtual Threads